 Don't be too hard on them.

-If they haven't had a clutter challenge themselves it's very hard for people to understand how difficult it is to deal with it.
+If they don’t’ have a clutter challenge themselves it's very hard for people to understand how difficult it is for us to deal with it.

 They do care - people only get frustrated with us if they care - and they're probably not supportive because they know you want to clear it and they don't want you to fail again.